While these cover letters might not work in every situation, they all have standout features that are easily adapted to any cover letter.

 Why this is a good cover letter example

-The redone version, on the other hand, has concise paragraphs and an impactful opening line, making it much easier to read.
-And it highlights the candidate’s passion for the specific position they’re applying to fill.
+The redone version, on the other hand, has concise paragraphs and an impactful opening line, and it highlights the candidate’s passion for the position.

 Ultimately, this updated cover letter is much more likely to hook the hiring manager and help the candidate score an interview.